 Swimming in two planes is an important water safety skill.
 When teaching swimming in two planes we marry two skills together, the vertical safety turn and the horizontal swim back to safety.
 This exercise is important for water safety because children learn to turn in deep water in the middle of the pool and swim a short distance back to the safety of the pool’s edge.
 You can see how this activity builds on the simple “Humpty Dumpty” downturn around skill where the child turns and climbs up on the parent, ledge or edge of the pool.

 Before attempting this exercise, swimmers should have good breath control and the ability to perform both the vertical turn and the horizontal swim separately.
 It’s important that swimming teachers carefully evaluate the individual readiness of each child to determine the suitability of this skill.
-In a class situation you may have a variety of ability levels with some children ready before others.
+In a class situation, you may have a variety of swimming lesson levels and abilities with some children ready before others.
 Don’t try and rush children before they are ready.
 This exercise can be performed on top of the water with no submersions for those children who are not yet ready.
-In this instance you can keep the group working together but meet the individual needs of everyone in the class.
+In this instance, you can keep the group working together but meet the individual needs of everyone in the class.

-As you can see swimming in two planes is a great water safety skill and is easy to adapt for diffident ability levels within a class.
+As you can see swimming in two planes is a great water safety skill and is easy to adapt for different swimming lessons levels and abilities within a class.
 When teaching swimming in two planes always remember to build skills and work to the individual readiness of the child.
-By marrying two skills together we are slowly building the swimmers skill set which results in safer swimmers with independent capabilities.
+By marrying two skills together we are slowly building the swimmers’ skill set which results in safer swimmers with independent capabilities.
 This confidence in the water does not mean we can become complacent with supervision.
 Swimming teachers must always communicate to parents the importance of supervision and the need to be able to respond quickly in an emergency.